memtest86plus/memtest86plus/README.md

 boot command line options are recognised, as described below.
 If using the 16-bit boot protocol, PCMemTest will use the display in text mode (640x400).
-If using the 32-bit or 64-bit boot protocols, PCMemTest will use the display in either text mode or graphics mode, as specified in the boot_params struct passed to it by the bootloader.
+If using the 32-bit or 64-bit boot protocols, PCMemTest will use the display in either text mode or graphics mode, as specified in the `boot_params` struct passed to it by the bootloader.
 If in graphics mode, the supplied framebuffer must be at least 640x400 pixels; if larger, the display will be centred.
 If the system was booted in UEFI mode, graphics mode must be used.

+For test purposes, there is also an option to build an ISO image that uses GRUB as an intermediate bootloader.
+See the `Makefile` in the `build32` or `build64` directory for details.
+The ISO image is both legacy and UEFI bootable, so you need GRUB modules for both legacy and EFI boot installed on your build system.
+You may need to adjust some path and file names in the make file to match the naming on your system.

+The GRUB configuration files contained in the `grub` directory are there for use on the test ISO, but also serve as an example of how to boot PCMemTest from GRUB.

 ## Boot Options